 Keeping in mind what you need and what you want to spend on your note-taking application will help you figure out which app is right for you.

 This article has provided you with a breakdown of the top-10 best note-taking applications, outlining their features and prices.

 As a student, I have learned the value of taking good notes.
 Having sloppy notes that miss core information versus having good, informative notes can be the difference between success and failure.
-Thus, investing in a good note-taking app is certainly worth your time and money.
+Thus, investing in a good note-taking app, whether it is Fellow.app or a site like StuDocu that will pay you to share notes in their database for other students, is certainly worth your time and money.